dwaithe/generalMacros/maximaFinding/README.md

 This implementation doesn't yet support exclusion of edge maxima or the varied outputs available for the ImageJ/Fiji Maxima plugin.

-Comparison of Python and Fiji implementation
+Comparison of Python and Fiji implementation using image 002eggs.png
 ![alt text](fijiversusPythonFindMaxima.png "Logo Title Text 1")